tungctn/aws-sam-express-template/README.md

 The technologies used in this repo include:

-AWS SAM: AWS Serverless Application Model is a simple framework for deploying serverless applications on AWS Lambda and API Gateway.
+AWS SAM: AWS Serverless Application Model is a simple framework for deploying serverless applications on AWS.

 ExpressJS: A popular backend framework for Node.js, enabling easy building of RESTful APIs.